Yan-ice/GenshinKitchen_doc/docs/overview.md

 -   **Step 4.
 Use scripts**
     A toolchain containing a script specification document, a script compiler, and a machine code transfer protocol will be provided.
 The hardware needs to be able to receive, store, and run scripts as expected.
-    Simple state: In a reset kitchen, different dishes are automatically prepared by a proper script.
+    Simple state test: In a reset kitchen, different dishes are automatically prepared by a proper script.
+    In this step, you can refer to the demo **ScriptDemo.bit**.

 -   **Step 5.
 Handling exception**
     When executing the script, the unknown state in the kitchen will be automatically handled by the script.
     It is impossible for any random kitchen to produce an illegal state, no matter how bad the state of the kitchen to begin with.
-    Complex state: In a **randomized** kitchen, different dishes can still be automatically prepared.
+    Complex state test: In a **randomized** kitchen, different dishes can still be automatically prepared.

 -   **Step 6.
 Maximum efficiency!**
     In a reset kitchen，you can use **any means** to make the traveler complete the specified three courses in the shortest time: